1 Introduction to Oracle RAC

 Server Control Utility (SRVCTL): SRVCTL is a command-line interface that you can use to manage an Oracle RAC database from a single point.
 You can use SRVCTL to start and stop the database and instances and to delete or move instances and services.
 You can also use SRVCTL to manage configuration information, Oracle Real Application Clusters One Node (Oracle RAC One Node), Oracle Clusterware, and Oracle ASM.

-Fleet Patching and Provisioning: Use Fleet Patching and Provisioning to patch, upgrade, and provision Oracle RAC databases.
+Oracle Fleet Patching and Provisioning (Oracle FPP): Use Oracle Fleet Patching and Provisioning to patch, upgrade, and provision Oracle RAC databases.

 Oracle Enterprise Manager: Oracle Enterprise Manager Cloud Control GUI interface for managing both noncluster database and Oracle RAC database environments.
 Oracle recommends that you use Oracle Enterprise Manager to perform administrative tasks whenever feasible.